ryankinnard/Alien-Invaders/README.md

 <h1>How to play</h1>

 Use the arrow keys to move left and right and the space bar to shoot.
+If you have the correct verison of python and pygame installed you can run the game in the command line.
+To play enter the following:

+<code>cd Alien-Invaders</code>
+<code>python alien_invasion.py</code>